TomCosta/alarme/README.md

 HOW TO USE IT

-1) Select date and time and set alarms
+1) Select date and time and set alarms.
     Select date and time and set alarms for monitoring and tracking day time.

-2) Alarm alerts even when the app is closed
+2) Alarm alerts even when the app is closed.
-Alarm alerts in old and used android devices also when the alarm app is closed
+    Alarm alerts in old and used android devices also when the alarm app is closed.

-3) Alarm sounds on the day and time selected
+3) Alarm sounds on the day and time selected.
     Alarm noise for your on the day and time selected.

 ---------------------------------------------------------------------------------
 ```bash